Vietnam.vn - Nền tảng quảng bá Việt Nam

 "Many US universities offer study abroad programs longer than five months.
 However, international students will now be limited in taking advantage of these great opportunities," Mike Magee, President of Minerva University (USA), told The PIE News .
 "This is a move to clarify current US government regulations and we believe the negative impact on students is an unintended consequence."

 Mr. Magee added that while the new law is not malicious, it will cause difficulties for international students.
-Applying for an extension of study beyond 5 months is seemingly easy but is difficult, almost impossible.
+Applying for an extension of study beyond 5 months seems easy but is difficult, almost impossible.
 Therefore, the parties involved are hoping that the US government will reconsider this regulation, or at least give international students studying abroad more time to adjust their plans, instead of applying it suddenly without prior notice as it is now.

 According to Mr. Magee, the new regulation affects the plans of many international students, especially those who are about to graduate and have planned to study and work based on the old regulations.
-Minerva University is also in trouble because of this regulation, because the school has a special curriculum that requires students to rotate through many countries around the world.
+Minerva University is also in trouble because of this regulation, because the school has a special curriculum that requires students to rotate through many countries around the world .
 Now the school has to bring 150 students from Europe to the US to avoid losing their visas.

 Under the new policy, these students will have to stay in the US for a full academic year before returning to study abroad.
-And the university warned that the new policy will shrink the international leadership pool, hinder global education partnerships and hinder the diversity of international students.
-"We have reached out to a number of current and former US senators and members of Congress," Magee added.
+And the university warned that the new policy will shrink the international leadership pool, hinder global educational partnerships and hinder the diversity of international students.
+"We have reached out to a number of current and former US senators and members of Congress," Mr. Magee added.

-According to statistics from the US Immigration and Customs Enforcement (ICE), in 2023, there were 31,310 Vietnamese studying in the US, ranking 6th in the number of international students.
-This is also the first time the number of Vietnamese students in the US has reached more than 30,000 after 2 years below 30,000.
+According to statistics from the US Immigration and Customs Enforcement (ICE), in 2023, there were 31,310 Vietnamese studying in the US, ranking 6th in terms of the number of international students.
+This is also the first time the number of Vietnamese students in the US has reached more than 30,000 people after 2 years below 30,000.
 However, if considering the number of international students in high schools alone, Vietnam ranked 5th with 3,187 people, behind China, South Korea, Mexico, and Spain.

 Source: https://thanhnien.vn/my-siet-quy-dinh-ve-thoi-gian-du-hoc-sinh-duoc-phep-o-lai-nuoc-ngoai-185241002102832016.htm